lupyuen/lupyuen.github.io/src/rewind.md

 ## If It Fails: Rebuild / Retest
 ## With the Previous Commit and Next Commit
-## So it's easier to read
 if [[ "$res" != "0" ]]; then ...
   build_nuttx $prev_hash $apps_hash
   build_nuttx $next_hash $apps_hash
 fi
 ```

+Our log becomes a little easier to read, less flipping back and forth.
 Let's zoom out...

 # Testing 20 Commits

 _Who calls the script above: rewind-commit.sh?_

 TODO: Remember we need to Build and Test __20 Commits__?

-# Inside our Rewind Script

-TODO

 [rewind-build.sh](https://github.com/lupyuen/nuttx-build-farm/blob/main/rewind-build.sh)